3x3x3x3x3/Desync/README.md

 # Desync

-A roblox Univirsal Desync Script that Requires the executor having the Setfflag function
+**Desync** is a universal Roblox desync script that requires an executor with the `setfflag` function.

-Tested Games
+## Tested Games
-Bedwars
+- Bedwars
-Baseplate
+- Baseplate

-Supported Pc Executors
+## Supported PC Executors

-Volcano
+- Volcano
-Seliware
+- Seliware
-Wave
+- Wave
-Potassium
+- Potassium

+## Notes
+- Make sure your executor supports `setfflag` before using.
+- Use at your own risk